Sovichea/mccdaq-pi3/README.md

 ```

-**Remark:** The above python library is developped in Python with the reference to C library developped by Measurement Computing (https://github.com/Sovichea/Linux_Drivers).
+**Remark:** The above library is developped in Python with the reference to C library developped by Measurement Computing (https://github.com/Sovichea/Linux_Drivers).
 More detail to how the library is developped and what method is used, can be found in this Wiki: https://github.com/Sovichea/mccdaq-pi3/wiki

 # Instrumentation of DAQ MCC-USB1208FS using RPi 3
 The purpose of this project is to create a user interface using a RaspberryPi 3 in order to stream data from OpenDAQ.
 OpenDAQ data acquisition device is used to read the analog voltage from the photodiode.